 If you withdraw or drop below half-time enrolment you must email the U.S federal loan administrator immediately.

-Study abroad outside the U.S is permitted as part of an eligible program at another eligible school.
+Study abroad outside the U.S is permitted as part of an eligible program at another eligible (Title IV) school.
 The study abroad School must be approved by the U.S. Department of Education.
 A list of approved schools can be found here.

 The U.S. Department of Education published new regulations that now permits Students to undertake study aboard within the Unites States at an eligible (Title IV Funds) institution, OR an ineligible institution outside the U.S. as long as it does not exceed 25% of a programme length.